apache/flink/docs/content/docs/dev/table/concepts/overview.md

-In particular, a table program can be configured with a [state backend]({{< ref "docs/ops/state/state_backends" >}}) and various [checkpointing options]({{< ref "docs/dev/datastream/fault-tolerance/checkpointing" >}}) for handling large amounts of state and fault tolerance.
-It is possible to take a savepoint of a running Table API & SQL pipeline and to restore the application's state at later point in time.
+In particular, a table program can be configured with a [state backend]({{< ref "docs/ops/state/state_backends" >}}) and various [checkpointing options]({{< ref "docs/dev/datastream/fault-tolerance/checkpointing" >}}) for handling different requirements regarding state size and fault tolerance.
+It is possible to take a savepoint of a running Table API & SQL pipeline and to restore the application's state at a later point in time.

 ### State Usage

-Due to the declarative nature of Table API & SQL program, it is not always obvious where and how much state is used within a table pipeline.
-The planner decides about when state is necessary to compute a correct result.
+Due to the declarative nature of Table API & SQL program, it is not always obvious where and how much state is used within a pipeline.
+The planner decides whether state is necessary to compute a correct result.
 A pipeline is optimized to claim as little state as possible given the current set of optimizer rules.

 {{< hint info >}}
-Source tables are never kept entirely in state.
-This depends on the used operations.
+Conceptually, source tables are never kept entirely in state.
+An implementer deals with logical tables (i.e. [dynamic tables]({{< ref "docs/dev/table/concepts/dynamic_tables" >}})).
+Their state requirements depend on the used operations.
 {{< /hint >}}

-Simple `SELECT ...
+Queries such as `SELECT ...
 FROM ...
 WHERE` queries that only consist of field projections or filters are usually stateless pipelines.
 However, operations such as joins, aggregations, or deduplications require to keep intermediate results in a fault tolerant storage for which Flink's state abstractions are used.